help-me-mom/ng-mocks/README.md

 Let's assume that an Angular application has `TargetComponent` that depends on a directive of `DependencyDirective` and we need to mock it for facilitating unit tests.

-Usually the test looks like:
+Usually a test looks like:

 ```typescript
 describe('Test', () => {